nsrr/mros-documentation/pages/equipment-mros1.md

 ## Montage and Sampling Rate Information [on MrOS1]

 The settings below represent the standards set at the beginning of the project.
-There may be a small proportion of studies and signals that do not match these standards exactly.
+There may be studies and signals that do not match these standards.
 Please review the settings at the individual sleep study level as you proceed with any analyses.

 |   Channel    |   Channel Derivation  |  Sampling Rate (Hz)  |  Hardware Filters (Hz)  |         Sensor Type          |
 |:------------:|:---------------------:|:--------------------:|:-----------------------:|:----------------------------:|